ga-wdi-boston/sql/README.md

 At it's simplest, a relational database is a mechanism to store and retrieve data in a tabular form.

 Spreadsheets are a good analogy.
 Individual sheets as tables and the whole spreadsheet as a database.
-Please follow **[this link](https://docs.google.com/spreadsheets/d/11oSk85me0klRDfa6o7OfkzMVnvOuhxsF9W-bQEPP5wk/edit?usp=sharing)** for an example.
+See **[this link](https://docs.google.com/spreadsheets/d/11oSk85me0klRDfa6o7OfkzMVnvOuhxsF9W-bQEPP5wk/edit?usp=sharing)** for an example.

 Why is this important?